AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/other-options/automatic-connection.md

 Not everyone feels at ease adding devices through the Dashboard.
 For instance, if you're a system administrator setting up multiple corporate devices simultaneously, you'll want to minimize manual tasks as much as possible.

-You can create a connection link and use it in the device settings; it will be detected and automatically connect to the server.
+You can create a connection link and use it in the device settings.
+Your device will be detected and automatically connected to the server.

 In *Servers* → *Server settings* → *Devices*, we’ve added a template that generates a link for the specific device type and protocol.
-If you prefer to create links manually, just follow the instructions in the Dashboard.
+If you prefer to create links manually, just follow the instructions in the *Dashboard*.

 ## How to configure automatic connection

-1. Open Dashboard.
+1. Open *Dashboard*.
 1. Select the required server.
 1. Go to *Devices*.